Embossing with Toilet Paper

 Step 4 – Embossing: Lay the damp TP into an embossing folder and close it.
 Place it between the layers of acetate and run it through your Embossing and Die Cut Machine.
 There are so many different machines out there today.
 I have a Sizzix® Big Shot Pro, a CuddleBug®, and Sidekick®.
 Others are Gemini, Anna Griffin, Tim Holtz, Spellbinders, and Evolution, to name a few.
 Let the embossed images air dry.
 It takes 15-30 minutes typically.
 TIP: As you see below, I used 2 folders at once so I would not waste any of the TP.

-Toilet paper embossed like a dream.
+The stamped Toilet paper embossed like a dream.
 Here you can see the deboss side on the top section and the embossed side at the bottom.
 See how lovely the piece is with the ripples in between?
 SWOON!
 This look was a happy accident.
 I was pleasantly surprised and have so many ideas for using this look!

 Letters and words emboss beautifully as well.